asmaloney/libE57Format/README.md

 Versions of **libE57Format** start at 2.0.

+## Documentation

+The doxygen-generated documentation may be [found here](https://asmaloney.github.io/libE57Format-docs/).
+These docs are generated and saved in the [libE57Format-docs](https://github.com/asmaloney/libE57Format-docs) repo.

 ## E57Simple API

 Since the original fork, [Jiri Hörner](https://github.com/ptc-jhoerner) has added the E57Simple API from the old reference implementation and updated it.